kelloggm/div-by-zero-checker/README.md

-# This repository
+# The Divide By Zero Checker

 This repository contains a template for an abstract interpretation implementation assignment.
 You can find the full instructions for the assignment in `INSTRUCTIONS.md` in this directory, or on your course webpage.
 The remainder of this README is the user-facing documentation for the analysis you will build.

-You should remove, from your version, everything above and including this line.
+You should remove, from your version, this paragraph.

-# The Divide By Zero Checker

 A common problem when programming is division by zero.
 This results in a run-time exception.

 The Divide By Zero Checker guarantees, at compile time, that your code will not suffer that run-time exception.

 ## How to run the checker